Najaf An Najaf, Iraq Travel Guide

 Summers see consistently very high temperatures.
 Guard against heatstroke and dehydration.

 Dust storms occur frequently, especially in spring and early summer.
-They impact visibility and air quality.
+They impact how well you can see and air purity.

 Highly crowded, variable dates.